We want you to be successful.

 Output: Yes/ No, where Yes means that the input string matches the pattern or property described by the problem.

 Textbook references: Within a chapter, each item is numbered consecutively.
-Figure 1.22 is the twenty-second numbered item in chapter one; it comes right after Example 1.21 and right before Definition 1.23.
+Example 1.51 is the fifty-first numbered item in chapter one.

 #FinAid Assignment on Canvas (complete as soon as possible) and read syllabus on Canvas